Allbreeds K9 Bootcamp & Pet Retreat has medium to large breed kennels. Also separate little dog kennels.

 What Is Dog Boarding?

-Dog boarding kennels are care service businesses that house pets for varying periods of time, though these services may be offered by local stores and veterinarians.
+Boarding kennels for dogs are care service businesses that house pets for varying periods of time, though these services may be offered by local stores and veterinarians.
 Pet boarding services ensure that your pets are taken care of, housed, and fed while you’re away.

 However, boarding facilities usually do more than just act as doggy daycare services.
 Rather than just housing your pet and providing food, water, shelter, dog daycare services ensure that your pet is happy, active, and cared for, almost like a pet resort for them to relax while you’re away.